Chapter 7: The Thread Never Broke

 Two ancient communities in Ethiopia preserve Sabbath truth through unbroken tradition.

-Beta Israel: The Ethiopian Jews
+Beta Israel: Ethiopian Jews

 For over two millennia, a Jewish community lived in Ethiopia’s highlands, isolated from the rabbinic developments of Babylon and Jerusalem, yet maintaining Sabbath observance from Friday sundown to Saturday sundown.